THE MESSAGE OF JESUS

 A Relationship Base

 The Message of Jesus restored us to the Father and out of this love life with the Godhead, love is the defining principle of all relationships.
 We’re called to expand the boundaries of family love to include our neighbours, strangers and even those we perceive as our enemies.
+A true kingdom multiplies on a base of charity.

 An Authority Base